Jason of Pherae: Life

+Military organization and foreign policy

 The figure of Jason makes a sudden appearance in the history of classical Greece with Xenophon swiftly mentioning his name during his commentary on Theban hegemony during the 370s.
 From seemingly out of nowhere arose a very ambitious proto-Philip general with a large and competent army.
 Xenophon quotes Jason as claiming:

 I have men of other states as mercenaries to the number of six thousand, with whom, as I think, no city could easily contend.
 As for numbers,' he said, `of course as great a force might march out of some other city also; but armies made up of citizens include men who are already advanced in years and others who have not yet come to their prime.
-Furthermore, in every city very few men train their bodies, but among my mercenaries no one serves unless he is able to endure as severe toils as I myself.
+Furthermore, in every city very few men train their bodies, but among my mercenaries no one serves unless he is able to endure as severe toils as I myself.Jason's military strategy was closely tied to his political aims within Thessaly.
+Polydamas of Pharsalus, one of the statesman at that time suggested that Jason did not rely on intimidation, but thought to secure the connection of local aristocracies and major cities.
+He presented to them an unified Thessaly under his leadership, and arguing that a strong common army and a recognized tagus would protect local interests from internal rivalry and foreign intervention.

 There was a very realistic threat posed by Jason to his neighbours and arguably to all of Hellas.
 However, it has also been argued by Yalichev that the Thessalian showed signs of pan-Hellenism in his approach to the prominent poleis of the south, an attitude exemplified particularly in his warning to Thebes not to destroy Sparta after the Battle of Leuctra.
 Whether or not Jason had ambitions to rule over the entire Greek peninsula—as Philip II would after Chaeronea—can only be left to speculation.
 Regardless, Jason epitomises how one autocrat could suddenly rise to power through mercenary employment and threaten, both politically and militarily, his neighbouring poleis.

+Jason's foreign policy combined this military and naval power with an active diplomacy.
+He gathered relations with the Molossian kingdom in Epirus and with the Macedonian court, and he appears in some traditions as a friendly visitor to Athens, where he was supportive towards admiral Timotheus during a public trial.
+He formally entered the Second Athenian League, and Athenians regarded him as a valuable ally at the same time as he was building an independent base of power in Thessaly.

+His key Strengths shows the strategic dimensions of his rule.
+After his intervention in central Greece, he is reported to have destroyed the fortifications of Heraclea in Trachis, near the northern entrance to Thermoplylae, to prevent any rival power from using the city to blocking his movements.
+Later authors talk about Jason and his circle with developments in tactics and equipment, such as the half-cuirass (hemithorakion) by officers.